Hotmoka/hotmoka/README.md

 Crafa, S., Di Pirro, M. and Zucca, E. (2019).
 Is Solidity Solid Enough?
 _3rd Workshop on Trusted Smart Contracts (WTSC19)_.

+<a id="CrosaraOST21">[CrosaraOST21]</a>
+Crosara, M., Olivieri, L., Spoto, F. and Tagliaferro, F. (2021).
+An Implementation in Java of ERC-20 with Efficient Snapshots.
+_3rd International Conference on Blockchain Computing and Applications (BCCA2021)_.

 <a id="EC2">[EC2]</a>
 Amazon EC2: Secure and Resizable Compute Capacity in the Cloud.